Charles Greeley Abbot: Life and work as Smithsonian Secretary

 Abbot would become the Assistant Secretary at the Smithsonian Institution in 1918, upon the death of Frederick W. True.
 In his role as Assistant Secretary he would oversee the Smithsonian Institution Libraries, the International Exchange Service, and the SAO.
 He also co-created the Smithsonian Scientific Series books, which helped raise funds for the Smithsonian.

 Ten years later, on January 10, 1928, he became the fifth Secretary of the Smithsonian after the death of Charles Doolittle Walcott.
 Abbot would also maintain his position as Director of the Astrophysical Observatory.
 In 1927, Walcott had finalized the Smithsonian's strategic plan, which Abbot took on responsibility for upon his election as Secretary.
 The Smithsonian began a capital campaign in 1929, coinciding with the start of the Great Depression.
 During this tenure, Abbot oversaw the Smithsonian's participation in Works Progress Administration projects, including the Federal Art Project.
 Projects included new buildings and artwork at the National Zoo, and the start of the Smithsonian's first media project, a radio show called The World is Yours.
 The program would be ceased in 1942 due to World War II.
 In the 1930s an expansion was approved for the National Museum of Natural History building, which would not begin until the 1960s.
 The Institute for Social Anthropology was also transferred to the Smithsonian during this time.
 While Secretary, Abbot would fail to acquire the National Gallery of Art for the Smithsonian.
 Abbot's role in the United States National Museum was also minimal, and was under the primary care of Assistant Secretary Alexander Wetmore.

 He was the first Smithsonian Secretary to retire, ending his tenure on July 1, 1944.
 Following retirement, he was awarded Secretary Emeritus status and proceeded to continue his research work.
 The first Smithsonian holiday party would be held during his tenure.
 At the party, Abbot sang and played the cello for the partygoers.
 While in Washington, he was a deacon at the First Congregational Church.
 He also played tennis frequently at the former tennis courts at the Smithsonian Castle.

 Later life and legacy

+During his lifetime, Abbot was elected a member of the American Philosophical Society, the United States National Academy of Sciences, and the American Academy of Arts and Sciences.
 On May 31, 1955, the Smithsonian held a birthday party for Abbot, marking his 83rd birthday and his 60th year of association with the Smithsonian.
 The event was held at the Smithsonian Castle and a bronze bust of Abbot, by Alicia Neatherly, was presented, and donated to the National Gallery of Art.
 Charles Greeley Abbot died, at age 101 in Maryland, on December 17, 1973.
 The American Solar Energy Society has an award named in Abbot's honor, which is awarded for contributions to solar energy research.

 The Abbot crater on the Moon has been named after him.